WSU-kduncan/cicd-3120-kaitlynnewsad/README.md

     Change the varibles for Docker username and Docker password to the ones your created in GitHub secrets.

-    Change the last tag on the bottom to the name of your project.
-For exmaple mine is website.
+    Change the last tag on the bottom to the name of your image

 ## Part 3